|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

 - Incomplete applications will not be considered.

-All applicants must provide a clear outline of their intended project.
+You must provide a clear outline of your intended project.
 Your application must include a project description along with support material.

 You must submit the following support material with your application as a PDF via the SmartyGrants online system: